ivlabush/dirtesttool/README.md

 2. Run ```mvn clean flyway:migrate -Dflyway.configFiles=migration.conf``` on running PostgreSQL DB with existing public schema

 ## Configuration
-1. Place needed wordlists in /src/main/resource folder
+1. Place needed word lists in /src/main/resource folder
-2. Update application.yaml and provide needed credentials for DB, desired wordlists, success and error status codes, backoff, retries, and desired number of parallel threads for task execution
+2. Update application.yaml and provide needed credentials for DB, desired word lists, success and error status codes, backoff, retries, and desired number of parallel threads for task execution

 ## Run Service
 Run ```mvn spring-boot:run``` to run the service.
 Default service port is 8080

 ## REST APIs
-Service expose REST APIs to manipulate configuration and runtime of the task and obtain tasks results
+Service expose REST APIs to manipulate configuration and runtime of the task, and obtain tasks results or errors

 ### Tasks API
 ```GET /tasks/``` provide all existing tasks in the system